dmwit/maryodel/protocol/README.md

-The server has some state for each player: the status of each switch, queued switch manipulations, scheduled switch manipulations (when in control mode), and possibly some debug information.
-When entering the game\_setup state, this state is notionally cleared: the switches are reset to open, queued and scheduled switch manipulations are silently discarded, and debug information is cleared.
+The server has some state for each player: the status of each switch, queued switch manipulations, scheduled switch manipulations (when in control mode), outstanding state requests, and possibly some debug information.
+When entering the game\_setup state, this state is notionally cleared: the switches are reset to open, queued and scheduled switch manipulations are silently discarded, outstanding state requests are silently dropped, and debug information is cleared.
 When entering the cleanup state, only part of the state is cleared: the switches are reset to open, and scheduled switch manipulations are silently discarded.